 This student-led society invites well-known writers and politicians into school to give presentations and explore questions about their books or to discuss topical issues.
 Meetings are well attended and students value the opportunity to consider ideas beyond A Level specifications with visitors who are experts in their field.
-Recent speakers include Hilary Benn MP, Professor Kate Pickett and former Education Secretary Nicky Morgan MP.
+Recent speakers include Hilary Benn MP, Nicky Morgan MP and Professor Kate Pickett.